Niagara IceDogs

 The Niagara IceDogs are a major junior ice hockey team in the Ontario Hockey League based in St. Catharines, Ontario, Canada.
 The franchise was originally known as the Mississauga IceDogs and founded in 1996.
 The team was relocated to St. Catharines and played its inaugural season in the Niagara region during the 2007–08 OHL season after nine seasons in Mississauga.
-In 2022 the team was acquired by majority owner Darren DeDobbelaer and minority owner Wayne Gretzky.
+In 2022, the team was acquired by majority owner Darren DeDobbelaer and minority owner Wayne Gretzky.

 History

 Early years, 1998-2007

 The Mississauga IceDogs inaugural season began in 1998–99, and the team struggled, winning only 4 of 68 games.
 In their first three seasons, the IceDogs won a total of 16 games, in 204 games played.
+Don Cherry had co-founded the team and coached the team for a season.
+In 2002 alongside the three other partners they sold all ownership to venture capitalist Joel Albin.
 The nine season tenure in Mississauga saw the IceDogs finish with a .301 win percentage in 612 regular season games and win one Central Division and Eastern Conference Championship.

 Relocation

 On July 12, 2006, Eugene Melnyk, who owned the Toronto St. Michael's Majors, bought the Mississauga IceDogs.
 After the 2006–07 season, Melnyk sold the IceDogs, and moved the Majors to the Hershey Centre in Mississauga.
 The team approached the City of St. Catharines about moving the team into Jack Gatecliff Arena.
 St. Catharines City Council voted on a leasing arrangement on April 23, 2007, which passed.
 The OHL Board of Governors approved the deal on June 5, 2007.